|Share / Print / Sitemap|

 Managing Receivables for Maximum Cash Flow

 At its core, a business relies on a steady flow of cash.
 At any stage of a business, cash is the crucial lifeblood that feeds its vital organs to ensure its survival through economic storms and changing market dynamics.
-Although a business may be very adept at generating sales revenue, which is booked immediately as receivables, if it struggles to convert its receivables into cash on hand, it can still suffer from cardiac arrest.
+Although a business may be very adept at generating sales revenue, if it struggles to convert its receivables into cash-on-hand, it can still suffer from cardiac arrest.
 Next to generating revenue, the most important function a business needs to master is receivables management.

 Of course, there are a number of basic business practices that can help speed the conversion of receivables to cash.
 The most direct route to cash-on-hand is to operate on a cash-only basis, accepting only cash or restricting payment terms; however, that also restricts a business’ capacity to grow.
 Business customers may be receptive to cash terms in return for price discounts; however, it can ultimately put a crimp in your margins.